- Home >

 - What to Know About Wastewater When Buying an Industrial Property

 Considering an investment in industrial land?
 Perhaps the property houses large buildings suitable for further use or maybe the long-vacant land is well suited for new construction.
 Before you pull the trigger on a large industrial property purchase, it may be crucial to understand the ins and outs of industrial wastewater management.

 What is Industrial Wastewater?

-Industrial wastewater is the by-product of industrial and/or chemical activities.
-In most cases, parcels of land may or may not be designated for industrial wastewater; local regulations typically zone specific land for industrial activities.
+Industrial wastewater is the bi-product of industrial and/or chemical activities.
+In most cases, parcels of land may or may not be designated for industrial wastewater; local regulations typically zone-specific land for industrial activities.
 Thousands of commercial and industrial operations produce millions of gallons of wastewater each year, from dry cleaners to chemical processors to paper processing plants.
 A few of the most common kinds of pollutants found in industrial wastewater may include heavy metals, organic/inorganic material, gases, pesticides, pharmaceuticals, O&G, and more.

 How is Industrial Wastewater Treated?

 Under state and federal law, industrial wastewater must be properly treated to meet a host of environmental specifications before being discharged into sewers or the environment.
 There are several ways to accomplish this: holistic wastewater treatment at a treatment plant including physical, biological, and chemical treatment; pretreatment of the effluent at the industrial site; treatment by means of activated sludge; anaerobic treatment; reclaim and reuse, are all options.